krishnachittur/krishnachittur.github.io/_posts/2019-12-5-secret-field.md

 ### Footnotes

 [^1]: As a quick refresher, a [field](https://en.wikipedia.org/wiki/Field_(mathematics)) is, loosely speaking, a set closed under operations that can be thought of as addition, subtraction, multiplication, and division, where all of those operations behave and interact about how you'd expect.
-[^2]: More precisely, the useful reals are a [field extension](https://en.wikipedia.org/wiki/Field_extension) of $\doubleQ$.
+[^2]: More precisely, the useful reals are a [field extension](https://en.wikipedia.org/wiki/Field_extension) of $\mathbb{Q}$.
 They could be considered an [algebraic number field](https://en.wikipedia.org/wiki/Algebraic_number_field), although of course they're not very well-defined the way I'm presenting them.
 I intend for this to be more of a thought experiment than a rigorous definition.
 [^3]: The useful reals are similar, but not quite equivalent to other ideas in mathematics, such as the [constructible numbers](https://en.wikipedia.org/wiki/Constructible_number) and [computable numbers](https://en.wikipedia.org/wiki/Computable_number).
 The set of useful reals is a superset of both.
 For example, one may define a given useful real as the supremum of some bounded sequence where the supremum in question is not computable.